 Schleifer, together with 300 people on Airbnb’s product team, spent nine months trying to reengineer how the product development process works.
 The new app is the first major outcome of this new system.
 A process that used to take days of revision is now done in 45 minutes thanks to successful Business Process Reengineering.

-5) Simulation — using business data, simulate the redesigned process with a Process Mining software
+Using business data, simulate the redesigned process with a Process Mining software.

 Process Simulation creates a huge space for play.
 The main use case of Process Simulation is to preview proposed changes or ideas for improving the original (as-is) process.

 This allows you to verify “what-if scenarios” in a virtual setting with real data, and explore the feasibility of proposed changes.